AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 How to:
 - Identify your network interface with `ip addr`, it should look like `enp0s31f6` or `enx001`  It is where you can see eth0.
 - Create a bridge configuration file in `/etc/netplan/` with the following content:

-- Create a bridge configuration file in  `/etc/netplan/01-bridge.yaml`, replace `enx001cc253c478` with your interface name:
+- Create a bridge configuration file with  `sudo vim /etc/netplan/01-bridge.yaml`, replace `enx001cc253c478` with your interface name
 ```yaml
 network:
   version: 2